kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## urgency

-The `urgency` parameter takes one of the following sh-tokens as the value, that indicates how an HTTP response affects the usability of other responses:
+The `urgency` parameter takes one of the following sh-tokens as the value, that indicates how an HTTP response affects the usage of other responses:

 * `blocking` indicates that the response prevents other responses from being used.